kubermatic/docs/content/kubermatic/master/upgrading/2.14_to_2.15/_index.en.md

 CRDs).

 For this reason the CRD handling in KKP 2.15 was changed to require users to always manually install CRDs before installing/updating a Helm chart.
-This provides much greater control over the CRD lifecycle and eases integration with other deployment mechanisms.
+This provides much greater control over the CRD life cycle and eases integration with other deployment mechanisms.

 Upgrading existing Helm releases in a cluster is simple, as Helm does not delete CRDs.
 To update cert-manager, simply